Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Discussion

 \subsection{Cost Savings}

+Here we estimate the cost saving if our solution were deployed to the full datacenter.
+Llama3 405B was trained on 16K GPUs, with each node applying tensor parallelism, which lies well within our assumption of a uniform workload~\cite{grattafiori2024llama3herdmodels} in a datacenter.
+While FSDP might not be running on every node of a cluster for small-scale workloads, any balanced workload, regardless of C3, can benefit from aligning frequencies.
+Even for imbalanced workloads like MoE, benefits have been shown in Section~\ref{sec:moe}.
+Therefore, we argue that \name is applicable to a variety of datacenter scenarios.

-Here we estimate the cost saving if our solution is deployed to datacenters.
-AMD and OpenAI recently announced a partnership to deploy 6 gigawatts of AMD GPUs~\cite{amd_openai_partnership}.
-Assuming 50\% energy dedicated to GPUs~\cite{LLMPowerManMicrosoft} and given the average price of electricity as of August 2025 is $\$0.14$~\cite{eia_kwh_cost}, a 4\% power saving translates to over \$147 million saved annually.
+Both OpenAI and Meta recently announced a partnership with AMD to deploy 6 gigawatts of AMD GPUs each~\cite{amd_openai_partnership, amd_meta_partnership}.
+Google reports a Power Usage Effectiveness (PUE), a ratio of total datacenter energy to computing equipment energy, of $1.09$ across their own datacenters, with an industry average of $1.56$~\cite{google_pue_efficiency}.
+GPU power is approximately 50\% of the provisioned power, and power usage for training and inference is reported to average 75\% of TDP~\cite{LLMPowerManMicrosoft}.
+Given the average price of electricity as of August 2025 is $\$0.14$~\cite{eia_kwh_cost}, a 4\% power saving could translate to over \$70 million saved annually for one customer.